Chip shortages: Our official statement

 The push of electric vehicles and the latest phone releases pushed technology to be smaller a few years back.

 There was no more capacity for fabrication plants to manufacture low volume parts.
 So the MLCC shortage become quite an issue at the time.

 However this just meant that products has to be redesigned with smaller components which were more readily available.

 This time bespoke and specific parts with silicon are hard to buy.
 So while you may need to redesign the product, the redesign is also very difficult as suitable alternatives are in short supply.

 As a last resort, review your functionality and the needs of your customers and market.
 Do you need that extra speed from your Ethernet network?
 Or could you still provide 90% of your customers and keep you business going while you are waiting for the long lead time items to arrive?

 How are the chip shortages affecting start-ups and product designers?

-The chip shortage puts new companies at a significant disadvantage because it is very difficult to predict sales of a brand new product and you are far less likely to have cash reserves to fall back on.
+The chip shortage puts new companies at a significant disadvantage.
+This is because it is very difficult to predict sales of a brand new product.
+You are also far less likely to have cash reserves to fall back on.
 Whereas larger companies usually have more capital and can use forecasting to predict sales up to 2 years in the future.
 They also have existing relationships with manufacturers who know they can commit to volume.
 Luckily there are several ways you can help level the odds as an SME or start-up which we will share with you now.

 How to to tackle the chip shortages for the best chance of product success